Basis (linear algebra): Analysis

 In the context of infinite-dimensional vector spaces over the real or complex numbers, the term Hamel basis (named after Georg Hamel) or algebraic basis can be used to refer to a basis as defined in this article.
 This is to make a distinction with other notions of "basis" that exist when infinite-dimensional vector spaces are endowed with extra structure.
 The most important alternatives are orthogonal bases on Hilbert spaces, Schauder bases, and Markushevich bases on normed linear spaces.
-In the case of the real numbers R viewed as a vector space over the field Q of rational numbers, Hamel bases are uncountable, and have specifically the cardinality of the continuum, which is the cardinal number $2^{\aleph_0}$, where $\aleph_0$ (aleph-nought) is the smallest infinite cardinal, the cardinal of the integers.
+In the case of the real numbers $\mathbb{R}$ viewed as a vector space over the field $\mathbb{Q}$ of rational numbers, Hamel bases are uncountable, and have specifically the cardinality of the continuum, which is the cardinal number $2^{\aleph_0}$, where $\aleph_0$ (aleph-nought) is the smallest infinite cardinal, the cardinal of the integers.

 The common feature of the other notions is that they permit the taking of infinite linear combinations of the basis vectors in order to generate the space.
 This, of course, requires that infinite sums are meaningfully defined on these spaces, as is the case for topological vector spaces – a large class of vector spaces including e.g. Hilbert spaces, Banach spaces, or Fréchet spaces.

 The preference of other types of bases for infinite-dimensional spaces is justified by the fact that the Hamel basis becomes "too big" in Banach spaces: If X is an infinite-dimensional normed vector space that is complete (i.e. X is a Banach space), then any Hamel basis of X is necessarily uncountable.
 This is a consequence of the Baire category theorem.
 The completeness as well as infinite dimension are crucial assumptions in the previous claim.
 Indeed, finite-dimensional spaces have by definition finite bases and there are infinite-dimensional (non-complete) normed spaces that have countable Hamel bases.
 Consider $c_{00}$, the space of the sequences $x=(x_n)$ of real numbers that have only finitely many non-zero elements, with the norm $\|x\|=\sup_n |x_n|$.
 Its standard basis, consisting of the sequences having only one non-zero element, which is equal to 1, is a countable Hamel basis.